dgrr/quickxml/README.md

 XML is a package to process XML files in a iterative way.
 It doesn't use reflect so you'll need to work a little more :D

+Most of the times working with XML is a pain.
+Also, the Golang std library doesn't help too much.
+Neither is fast nor has good doc.
+This library just tries to process XML files in a iterative way, ignoring most of the common errors in XML (like closing some tags).
+So it just detects when a tag is being open and closed, and doesn't have control whether the tag X has been open before closed or viceversa.

 **IMPORTANT NOTE: This package doesn't provide a fully featured XML.
 It has been created for XLSX parsing.**

 PRs are welcome.